jacobcantwell/postcall-analytics-with-genesys-and-amazon-bedrock/README.md

 # Postcall Analytics with Genesys Contact Centre and Amazon Bedrock

+This solution shows a simple implementation for getting insights out of your Genesys Contact Centre call transcripts using generative AI.

+## Introduction to Amazon Bedrock

+[Amazon Bedrock](https://aws.amazon.com/bedrock/) is an AWS managed service used to build and scale generative AI applications with foundation models.

+### Anthropic's Claude on Amazon Bedrock

+[Anthropic's Claude Large Language Model](https://aws.amazon.com/bedrock/claude/) is a state of art model used for sophisticated dialogue, creative content generation, complex reasoning, coding, and detailed instruction.
+It can edit, rewrite, summarize, classify, extract structured data, do Q&A based on the content, and more.

 ## AWS Resources Required

 * Create an Amazon S3 bucket for storing the Genesys conversations - a Genesys Trigger Load Call Records lambda function will read from this bucket